Photography Tips

 What Sony camera does Photography Shark currently use?

 Chris McCarthy has shot Sony since the A7 III and currently works with the A7V for portrait sessions, headshots, boudoir, and events.
-The Sony system is used for all work at 83 E Water St, Rockland MA and on South Shore location sessions.
+The Sony system is used for all work at 83 E Water Street, Rockland MA and on South Shore location sessions.

 Does the camera brand affect how my headshots will look?